deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18745/index.md

 > </details>

-> Table 1 presents the Needle-in-a-Haystack results of seven base models across various methods, showing the impact of different methods on effective context length.
+> Table 2 presents the performance comparison of various models and methods on the RULER benchmark, focusing on effective context length and overall performance across different task categories.

 </details>